 Accessibility is not always about websites, although web accessibility is the most popular aspect of the compliance requirements.
-To make your approach at compliance comprehensive, there is a need to consider extending it to mobile applications as well as other digital property.
+To make your approach at compliance comprehensive, there is a need to consider extending it to mobile applications as well as other digital properties.
 Mobile Accessibility is an interesting service you can get at Interactive Accessibility.
 Interactive Accessibility’s mobile strategy helps integrate requirements for mobile accessibility so that users have a great experience with your mobile apps.
 This process begins with an Accessibility Audit for your mobile app.
 Mobile accessibility audit analyzes compliance violations that are not in conformance with industry standards.

 Accessibility Services at Interactive Accessibility also includes PDF accessibility for your digital materials.
 Beyond automated checks and Adobe Accessibility evaluation, Interactive Accessibility looks at the order of content, tag structure, images, and alternative texts, as well as appropriate tagging of form fields, links, and tables for easy navigation and to enhance reading with screen readers.
 In addition to this, Interactive Accessibility will advise you and your content team on remediation procedures as well as train you and your team on ways to improve pdf accessibility.
 If you wish, they can also help you with ongoing compliance with your documents.